-Marion County Justice Courts offers two traffic school programs: Diversion program and an Educational Diversion program.
+Marion County Justice Courts offers a traffic school Diversion program.
 This is a good option if you are concerned about your driving record.
 There is an additional fee involved, but the violation will not go on your driving record if you complete the program.

 Justice Court Diversion Printable Form

 To qualify for the Diversion program you must meet the following criteria:

 - You have been cited for a single moving violation;